hturnbull93/makers_notes/week_notes/week2.md

 Learning Objective & Achievement Plan

-I will move towards the **Use all of week 1's skills** by doing the following:
+I will move towards the **Review another person's code and give them meaningful feedback** by doing the following:

 - [x] Attend the [Feedback skills workshop]

+I will move towards the **Unit test classes in isolation using mocking** by doing the following:

+- [ ] Work on the [Mocking with RSpec practical]

 ---